KGS Q4 2025 Earnings Call Summary | Stock Taper

 • Total Revenue: $1.3 billion for 2025, a 13% increase year-over-year.

-• Leverage Ratio: Achieved a leverage target of 3.5x by year-end.
+• Leverage Ratio: Achieved target of 3.5x by year-end, with $1.5 billion in undrawn liquidity.

 2. Strategic Updates and Business Highlights

-• Technology Investments: Implemented a new ERP system and invested in AI and machine learning to enhance operational efficiency and customer outcomes.
+• Technology Investments: Implemented AI and machine learning to enhance operational efficiency, including a new ERP system and predictive maintenance strategies.

-• New Facility: Broke ground on a state-of-the-art training and operations facility in Midland, expected to open in May 2026.
+• New Facility: Groundbreaking on a state-of-the-art training and operations facility in Midland, expected to open in May 2026.

-• Acquisition of Distributed Power Solutions (DPS): Anticipated to enhance growth and margins, with significant inbound interest in new distributed power offerings.
+• Acquisition: Announced acquisition of Distributed Power Solutions (DPS), expected to enhance growth and margins in the power generation sector.

 3. Forward Guidance and Outlook